Touch Typing Programmes

 This will give them an excellent start when they return to school.

-The programme basically has five phrases, and each sentence will take about fifteen minutes to complete. ¹(Now the caveat on this is there is never any pressure on the child; it may take 15 minutes, 30 or just ten, they have to do it at their own pace.)
+The programme basically has five phrases, and each sentence will take about fifteen minutes to complete. ¹(Now, the caveat is that there is never any pressure on the child; it may take 15 minutes, 30 or just ten, they have to do it at their own pace.)

 When they have completed the five phrases, they will have used all of their fingers and covered the entire keyboard.

-After that, it is just practice to increase the speed and to get the whereabouts of the keys to ‘long-term memory’ (that’s my expression, not theirs).
+After that, it takes one session a day to practice to increase the speed and to get the whereabouts of the keys to ‘long-term memory’ (that’s my expression, not theirs).

-There are also sections for punctuation etc., but they are separate, and you can choose to complete them or not.
+There are also sections for punctuation, but they are separate, and you can choose to complete them.

-If they know the keyboard, when they want to write something, they can just get on and type – it definitely makes writing more accessible.
+If they know the keyboard, they can get on and type when they want to write something–it makes writing more accessible.

-There are different programmes available; one for children with dyslexia, junior children, and even a version for children with ADHD.
+Different programmes are available; one for children with dyslexia, one for junior children, and even a version for children with ADHD.
 Furthermore, it is not just confined to children, so you may want to have a go yourself!

 For further information, go to KAZ.